Ordnance QF 2-pounder: History

 The gun was developed as both a tank weapon and an anti-tank gun.
-For reasons of economy and standardization, it was accepted - as the 2-pdr Mark IX - for both purposes in October 1935.
+For reasons of economy and standardization, it was accepted – as the 2-pdr Mark IX – for both purposes in October 1935.
 Carriages for the gun were designed by Vickers and the Design Department at the Woolwich Arsenal.

-Vickers was the first to submit a design, which was accepted as the Ordnance QF 2-pounder Mark IX on Carriage Mark I. A limited number of pieces were built in 1936.
+Vickers was the first to submit a design, which was accepted as the 'Ordnance QF 2-pounder Mark IX on Carriage Mark I'.
+A limited number of pieces were built in 1936.
 The carriage had an innovative three-legged construction.
 In the travelling position, one of the legs was used as a towing trail, and the other two were folded.
 When the gun was positioned for combat, the legs were emplaced on the ground and the wheels were lifted up.
-Woolwich Arsenal had continued to develop their carriage and when re-examined was seen to be superior to Vickers design, and with this carriage the gun was adopted as Ordnance QF 2-pounder Mark IX on Carriage Mark II.
-It was conceptually similar, although when the gun was emplaced for combat the wheels had to be removed.
+Woolwich Arsenal had continued to develop their carriage and when re-examined was seen to be superior to Vickers design, and with this carriage the gun was adopted as 'Ordnance QF 2-pounder Mark IX on Carriage Mark II'.
+It was conceptually similar, although the wheels had to be removed when the gun was emplaced for combat.
 This carriage was also manufactured by Vickers.